-Learn how to use a tea infuser basket to easily steep a single cup of loose leaf tea, or an entire teapot.
+Using a tea infuser allows you to easily steep a single cup of tea, or an entire teapot.
 The infuser allows you to control the infusion time to prevent the over extraction of tannins which result in a bitter cup.

 How to Use a Tea Infuser